lvclark/R_Python_video_series/video_1.6_ifelse/README.md

 The DNA and protein sequences in this folder were obtained from Phytozome 12 (U.S. Dept. of Energy - Joint Genome Institute) at https://phytozome.jgi.doe.gov/.

+The string containing all amino acid codes is: `"GALMFWKQESPVICYHRNDT*"`